singuliere/enough/docs/postfix.rst

 Postfix mail satellite
 ----------------------

-A Postfix satellite is defined on each host but `postfix-host`, via the playbook `molecule/postfix/postfix-client-playbook.yml`, based on the `Postfix DebOps <https://github.com/debops/ansible-postfix>`_ role.
+A Postfix satellite is defined on each host (except for `postfix-host`), via the playbook `molecule/postfix/postfix-client-playbook.yml`, based on the `Postfix DebOps <https://github.com/debops/ansible-postfix>`_ role.